nortd/lasersaur/manual/software.md

 [Index](index.md) -- Lasersaur Software | [BeagleBone Setup](bbb_setup.md) | [LasaurApp Setup](lasaurapp_setup.md) | [Firmware Setup](firmware_setup.md)

-**The Lasersaur is fully controllable by web browser.** Simply go to: [http://lasersaur.local](http://lasersaur.local) and Lasersaur's user interface will show up (both user and Lasersaur need to be on the same network).
-There is no software or driver installation required on the user's computer.
-Consequently there is no dedicated workstation to control the machine.
+**The Lasersaur is fully controllable by web browser.** Simply go to: [http://lasersaur.local](http://lasersaur.local) and Lasersaur's user interface will show up.
+This is a local web connection to the Lasersaur in the same network, no cloud necessary.
+There is no software or driver installation required on the controlling computer.
+Consequently there is no dedicated, neglected, virus-ridden Windows workstation in the mix.
 Everybody just uses their laptop/desktop/tablet directly.

 On the Lasersaur's [DriveBoard](driveboard.md) runs a certain software stack that needs to be installed once.
 You have the option to skip these steps by getting the Assembled DriveBoard from the [Lasersaur Store](http://store.lasersaur.com/).
 To install the software yourself do the following: